 As much as I enjoy chatting and learning with my fellow students, the concentration and cognitive effort are translated in orange peaks throughout the day.

 When she stays at home, her recovery levels are much lower.
 “I mostly experience stressful feelings when I’m at home doing chores… cleaning, cooking, shopping for groceries, etc. Those things do not make me feel relaxed at all and I tend to hurry more because I want to get them done as soon as possible.
 I was not surprised to see that these tasks take a lot of mental effort.”
 Adding to that, she told me about her weekly online Spanish classes.
 As much as she enjoys chatting and learning with her fellow students, the concentration and cognitive effort are translated in orange peaks throughout the day.

-I was also curious to see if she experienced any mentally demanding tasks at work.
-“In general, when I’m doing gates (checking passengers’ boarding tickets and passports before embarkment) I feel rushed and have to do several things at once.
-On top of that, there are a lot of passengers asking questions and making complaints.
-These moments at work always cause increased orange peaks in my daily graph.”
+Christine was also curious to see if she experienced more mental load when doing more demanding tasks at work.
+“In general, when I’m doing gates (checking passengers’ boarding tickets and passports before embarkment), I feel rushed and have to do several things at once.
+On top of that, there are a lot of passengers asking questions and sometimes making complaints”.
+Her measurement results indicated that these moments at work indeed cause increased orange peaks in her daily graph.